sdylewski/Stealthchanger/docs/Shuttle.md

 ---
 # Shuttle

 This is the part that goes on your X carriage to mate and pickup each tool.
 It will mate with a BACKPLATE that's made specifically for your toolhead.
-All shuttles now have a vertical flag at the top that interacts with an OptoTap sensor mounted on the backplate to detect the tool and register taps on the build plate<br>
+All shuttles have a vertical flag at the top that interacts with an OptoTap sensor mounted on the backplate to detect the tool and register taps on the build plate<br>

 ## Shuttle Options
 <table>